Japan finds highly toxic strontium in Fukushima groundwater

 Tepco has struggled with the clean-up of Fukushima, the site of the world's worst nuclear disaster in 25 years.
 It said in April it was running out of capacity to store the water contaminated in its still-makeshift cooling system.

-It has been trying to convince skeptical local fisherman that it is safe to dump 100 metric tons of the groundwater a day into the ocean to reduce the strain on its storage facilities.
+It has been trying to convince sceptical local fisherman that it is safe to dump 100 tonnes of the groundwater a day into the ocean to reduce the strain on its storage facilities.

 REVERSING CLAIMS